-Whether it is the correct use of a child passenger seat, drowning prevention education in the schools, or providing a better awareness of poison hazards to new moms, our coalition is creating safe homes and communities for children.
+Whether it is the correct use of a child passenger seat, drowning prevention education in the schools, or providing a better awareness of poison hazards to new moms, we are working to create safe homes and communities for children.

 Safe Kids Tarrant CountySafe Kids Tarrant County (SKTC) is a local coalition led by Cook Children's Community Health Outreach department and is a nationally recognized community partnership.
 SKTC is dedicated to preventing unintentional childhood injuries which is the number one killer of children ages 14 and under.